G-Research/spark-dgraph-connector/README.md

 }
 ```

-All these values can be read by the connector.
+The connector reads all these languages.
 Each of the predicate name contains the language
 in the form `predicate@language`:

 |subject|predicate            |objectString                                            |objectType|